taubman33/Stellar/README.md

 - pg - JS interface with postgreSQL
 - faker - Generate example data
 - formik - Less verbose React forms
+- jest - Testing framework
+- supertest - Testing framework
 ​
 ​
 ## Expected Issues
 Disagreement over which features are important / implementable in a reasonable time.
 ​
 ## Issues and Resolutions
 One of our core features was in an out-of-the-way location; we consulted with our design team, and with their advice we left it in place.
+Many-to-many associations in Sequelize, even with a join table, proved to be very complicated and finicky; so we limited each user to a single itinerary, and combined the itinerary information into the User table.

 ​
 ## Code Snippet
 ​